WICG/local-font-access/README.md

  * Enable access to all [browser-allowed font tables](https://chromium.googlesource.com/external/ots/+/master/docs/DesignDoc.md) (may vary per browser)
  * Enable a memory efficient implementation, avoiding leaks and copies by design
  * Shield applications from unnecessary complexity by requiring that browser implementations produce valid OpenType data in the returned data
- * Restrict access to local font data to Secure Contexts and to only the top-most frame by default via the [Feature Policy](https://wicg.github.io/feature-policy) spec
+ * Restrict access to local font data to Secure Contexts and to only the top-most frame by default via the [Permissions Policy](https://w3c.github.io/webappsec-permissions-policy/) spec
- * Sort any result list by font name to reduce possible fingerprinting entropy bits; e.g. .query() returns an iterator which will be sorted by Unicode code point given font names
+ * Sort any result list by font name to reduce possible fingerprinting entropy bits; e.g. .query() returns an iterator which will be sorted by given font names

 #### Possible/Future Goals